-Sr. No. Key Audit Matter Auditor's Response 1 IT System Upgradation: The Company used SAP ECC 6.0 which was upgraded to SAP S/4 HANA in March 2021.
-Migration to S/4 HANA is a major upgrade to the existing core enterprise application system resulting into a significant change to the financial accounting configuration which is the core for financial reporting including preparation of standalone financial statements.
-Risks identified as emanating from the aforesaid change were: i) Inappropriate changes made to the application systems or programs that contain relevant automated controls (i.e., configurable settings, automated algorithms, automated calculations, and automated data extraction) and/or report logic; and ii) Systems not adequately configured or updated to restrict system access to authorized users. and SAP Governance framework for transition to new SAP landscape.
-We involved Information Technology (IT) Specialists as part of the audit team to perform audit procedures in respect of this upgradation.
-Audit procedures that were performed by the IT Specialists, are as below: Obtained User Acceptance Testing ('UAT') sign-off to ensure that the implemented system was configured in line with business requirements, performing test of General IT Controls and user access controls in respect of SAP S/4 HANA IT environment; Tested the operating effectiveness of the data migration process; and
+Key Audit Matter Auditor's Response IT System Upgradation: The Company used which was upgraded to SAP S/4 HANA in Migration to S/4 HANA is a major upgrade core enterprise application system resulting in change to the financial accounting configis the core for financial reporting including standalone financial statements.
+Risks identified as emanating from the afor were: i) Inappropriate changes made to the apple or programs that contain relevant auto (i.e., configurable settings, automated calculations, and automated cand/or report logic; and ii) Systems not adequately configured or restrict system access to authorized user h 2021. and SAP Governance framework for transition to new SA landscape.
+We involved Information Technology (IT) Specialists as part of the audit team to perform audit procedures in respect of the upgradation.
+Audit procedures that were performed by the I Specialists, are as below: Obtained User Acceptance Testing ('UAT') sign-off the ensure that the implemented system was configured in line with business requirements, performing test of General I Controls and user access controls in respect of SAP S/ HANA IT environment; Tested the operating effectiveness of the data migration process; and